Free Canada-wide shipping on orders $69+.

 • Providing natural sticks for chewing or rubbing

-• Using toys infused with pre-measured amounts
+• Using toys pre-loaded with measured amounts of silvervine

 How to Choose Good Silvervine

-• Clearly state which plant parts are used
+• Clearly state which plant parts are used (leaves and fruit galls are most effective)

-• Contain intact material rather than mostly dust
+• Contain intact material rather than mostly dust or powder

-• Are sourced and packaged with freshness in mind
+• Are sourced and packaged with freshness in mind — airtight, light-protective packaging matters

 How to Store Silvervine Properly